dune-functions

 While local numbers are always integers, global numbers can be multi-indices, if appropriate.

-Taylor-Hood space in tree representation
+Sketch of a Taylor-Hood space in tree representation

 Implementations of Function Space Bases